5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

 ### ACPI Patches in OpenCore
 The following section refers to patching other ACPI Tables apart from the `DSDT.aml`, which most SSDT Hotpatches in the OC Little Repository are addressing.

-OpenCore, applies ACPI changes applied globally to *every* operating system (unlike Clover) in the following order (as defined in the `config.plist`):
+OpenCore applies ACPI changes globally to *every* operating system (unlike Clover) in the following order (as defined in the `config.plist`):

 1. `Patch` is processed
 2. `Delete` is processed